Milk for toddlers

 - Give your toddler tinned fish (eg salmon, sardines), mashed with bones.

-Children who cannot
+Children who cannot eat dairy foods

 - Soy yoghurts are now available.
+Check that they are fortified with calcium.

 - Tofu can be a good source of calcium as calcium is used in making it.